AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 **Request Body** includes:

-- `ids`: An array of uploaded task IDs.
+- `ids`: The array of uploaded task IDs.
 - `action`: The operation method for the task.

 Set as shown in the image below: